It wasn’t without its challenges but the journey of Erickson Paragas is a shining example of a human’s strong will to get healthier

 How has your weight loss affected your relationships?

-Aside from the exercise routine, what specific changes to your lifestyle have you made that works for you?
+Aside from your exercise routine, what specific changes to your lifestyle have you made that works for you?

 Diet is the first.
 I now cook and eat healthy.
 I started counting the calories I eat and calories I burn.
 At this time, there are a lot of ways to do it.
 You can get a personal trainer at the gym, a dietitian, and an app on your smartphone or you yourself can do it.
 All you have to do is educate yourself to become healthy.
 Staying healthy is a science.
 You just have to try the methods, and see what works for you.